AFLplusplus/AFLplusplus/instrumentation/README.lto.md

 ("Fun" info - nobody knows what this is doing.
 And the developer who implemented this didn't respond to emails.)

-In December came then the idea to implement this as a pass that is run via the llvm "opt" program, which is performed via an own linker that afterwards calls the real linker.
+In December then came the idea to implement this as a pass that is run via the llvm "opt" program, which is performed via an own linker that afterwards calls the real linker.
 This was first implemented in January and work ... kinda.
-The LTO time instrumentation worked, however the "how" the basic blocks were instrumented was a problem, as reducing duplicates turned out to be very, very difficult with a program that has so many paths and therefore so many dependencies.
-At lot of strategies were implemented - and failed.
+The LTO time instrumentation worked, however "how" the basic blocks were instrumented was a problem, as reducing duplicates turned out to be very, very difficult with a program that has so many paths and therefore so many dependencies.
+A lot of strategies were implemented - and failed.
 And then sat solvers were tried, but with over 10.000 variables that turned out to be a dead-end too.